WeWork prefers JPMorgan's financing package over SoftBank's control: Bloomberg

-(Reuters) - Shared office space company WeWork prefers the option of a near $5 billion financing package led by JPMorgan Chase & Co to selling a controlling stake to Japan's SoftBank Group Corp, Bloomberg reported bloom.bg/2pl8JmL late on Monday.
+(Reuters) - Shared office space company WeWork prefers the option of a near $5 billion financing package led by JPMorgan Chase & Co (JPM.N) to selling a controlling stake to Japan's SoftBank Group Corp (9984.T), Bloomberg reported bloom.bg/2pl8JmL late on Monday.

 The debt package may include at least $2 billion of unsecured notes with 15% coupon, according to Bloomberg.